urcomputeringpal/yamburger/README.md

 ## Questions?

-Please file an issue or send an email to pal@urcomputeringpal.com!
+Please [file an issue](https://github.com/urcomputeringpal/yamburger/issues/new/choose)!
+If you'd prefer to reach out in private, please send an email to pal@urcomputeringpal.com.

 ## Hacking